tthew/jobs/project-manager.md

 # Project Manager

-## Help fight Ebola by helping us write awesome code!
+## Help us create software products to fight ebola and strengthen health systems!

-We’re an NGO specialised on the development of software.
-Currently our main task is to develop a tool set to tackle the Ebola outbreak in West Africa.
-Our diverse Team of 20 is located in Berlin, with various team members currently on site in Nigeria, Sierra Leone, Liberia and Guinea.
+We’re an American-Nigerian NGO specialised on the development and deployment of tech for health.
+Currently one of our main focuses is the development of tools to tackle the ebola outbreak and support health in West Africa and Nigeria.
+Our international tech team of 20 is located in Berlin, with various team members currently on site in Nigeria, Sierra Leone, Liberia and Guinea.

-We’re now looking for a __Project Manager__ (freelance, full time) to join us, starting as soon as possible.
+We’re now looking for a __Project Manager__ (freelance, minimum 6 months, full time) to join us and help work on __nutrition and health system support tools__, starting as soon as possible.

 ### Your skills & experience